pieceofr/bench-tps-dos-run/README.md

     This downloads solana and builds solana.
 It is inside the dynamic created instance.
 + start-dos-test.sh
     This script runs bench-tps dos test.
 It is inside the dynamic created instance.
-+ exec-start-build-solana-template.sh
-   use to generate exec-start-build-solana.sh which is used for executing start-build-solana.sh
-+ exec-start-dos-test-template.sh
++ exec-start-template.sh
-   use to generate exec-start-dos-test.sh which is used for executing start-dos-test.sh
+   use to generate exec-start-build-solana.sh which is used for executing start-build-solana.sh use to generate exec-start-dos-test.sh which is used for executing start-dos-test.sh
 + dos-report-env.sh
     This script stores in bench-tps-dos bucket.
 It is downloaded by start-dos-test.sh.
 It has confidential ENV for start-dos-test.sh
 + dos-report.sh